Malpaux/apollo-offline/README.md

   /* Your mutation here */,
   {
     options: {
-      update: /* You update resolver here */,
+      update: /* Your update resolver here */,
     },
   },
 )(/* Your component here */);